Abandoned & Little-Known Airfields:

 The Rocky Ford airfield was presumably not ever reused as a civilian airport.

-the site of Rocky Ford Aux #1 has been reused for agricultural purposes,
+A 1999 USGS aerial photo showed the site of Rocky Ford Aux #1 had been reused for agricultural purposes,

-and the runway pavement has been removed long ago.
+and the runway pavement had been removed at some point between 1947-94.

-However, amazingly, even more than 50 years after this airfield has been abandoned,
+A 2017 aerial view of the site of Rocky Ford Aux #1 showed that amazingly, more than 70 years after this airfield has been abandoned,

-the 'ghosted' trace of the outline of the single east/west runway can still be recognized in the middle of the fields.
+the 'ghosted' trace of the outline of the east/west runway & parallel taxiway can still be recognized in the middle of the fields.

-The site of the Rocky Ford airfield is located northeast of the intersection of Route 114 & Wheeler Road.
+The site of Rocky Ford Field is located northeast of the intersection of Route 114 & Wheeler Road.

 Thanks to Brian Rehwinkel for locating this former airfield.